Enkaiyuegure/flakes/README.md

 ## TODO
 - Docs: Add explanatory documents for each important directory
+- Hosts:
+  - Perhaps add more
+  - Improve the management of system configuration
+- Secrets:
+  - Find an encryption solution for privacy information
+  - Add a password store
+  - Maybe a hardware key will better?
 - Desktop Environment:
   - Gnome:
     - Refine the configuration declaratively using `dconf`